What’s In Your Toolbox?

 When it comes to life I do not believe in shortcuts.
-If I decide to do something, I go all in.
+I like to set goals for myself and then exceed them.
 So, when I discovered a love of yoga, I became an instructor.
-If I see dust on the floor I’m propelled to vacuum and scrub the entire house.
-When I bake it is all from scratch.
-I enjoy sifting flour, tempering eggs, melting chocolate, and beating butter cream to the perfect consistency.
-But it doesn’t stop there as I will then spend hours decorating my cakes and cookies even though I know it will all be destroyed the second dinner is over.
+When I felt bakery cakes did not taste as good as they looked I learned to bake my from scratch and decorate them well enough to display in a bakery.
 Of course, this level of baking enjoyment comes with expenses.
 Over the years I’ve purchased pans of all shapes and sizes, decorating tips, rotating bases, professional oversized decorating knifes, edging tools, cardboard bases of all sizes, dowels, and a variety of the best food colors.
 You would think with all this that I am baking every weekend.
 But I’m not.
 It is more of a once a month thing.
 But to me it is worth the investment as I get to enjoy time in the kitchen creating a masterpiece for my family and friends.

 Quality vs. Quantity

 It comes down to quality vs. quantity.
 The quality of those important moments spent with others is more important than how often they occur.
 Even though we only celebrate Thanksgiving, Hanukkah, Christmas and New Year’s once a year we look forward to these celebration as it is a time to come together with family and friends.
 So, when it is time for you to upgrade your current hearing aids or purchase some for the first time strongly consider getting a set that can handle the moments most important to you.